tsenst/lightning-experiments-logger/README.md

 ## Usage

-Try [Tutorial Notebook](https://github.com/tsenst/lightning-experiments-logger/blob/main/example/tutorial.ipynb) to learn more about the usage of the [SagemakerExperimentsLogger](https://tsenst.github.io/lightning-experiments-logger/api_logger.html) class try out the
+Try [Tutorial Notebook](https://github.com/tsenst/lightning-experiments-logger/blob/main/example/tutorial.ipynb) to learn more about the usage of the [SagemakerExperimentsLogger](https://tsenst.github.io/lightning-experiments-logger/api_logger.html) class.

+It is also worth to read the blog post: [Experiment Tracking With AWS SageMaker and PyTorch Lightning](https://medium.com/idealo-tech-blog/experiment-tracking-with-aws-sagemaker-and-pytorch-lightning-68b22fd4deee)

 ## Contributing
 I welcome all contributions!